 Among weaknesses, first comes the level of competition.

-The market sub-segment for quick service restaurant chains like Burger King have a few very prominent players who dominate the market.
-Each of these companies have a considerable market share, and the competition among them is fierce and ever-evolving.
+The market sub-segment for quick-service restaurant chains like Burger King has a few very prominent players who dominate the market.
+Each of these companies has a considerable market share, and the competition among them is fierce and ever-evolving.